 |Offer of Employment Compliance Fee Payment Form||Yes||No|

-Please note that for foreign tenure/track appointments at the rank of Associate or Full Professor or any appointment with tenure will also need to be reviewed by the Senior Appointments Committee (SAC).
-For more information, please review the online information regarding Tenure, Promotion & Reappointment.
+Additional review: Please note that for foreign tenure/track appointments at the rank of Associate or Full Professor or any appointment with tenure will also need to be reviewed by the Senior Appointments Committee (SAC).
+For more information, please review the online information regarding Tenure, Promotion and Reappointment.